doudatadog/Predicting-Outlet-Sales/readme.md

-# Big Mart Sales
+# Big Mart Sales III

 ## Problem Statement
-This is as found on [Big Mart Sales 3 Problem Statement](https://datahack.analyticsvidhya.com/contest/practice-problem-big-mart-sales-iii/ "Big Mart Sales 3").
+The following description is just as found on [Big Mart Sales 3 Problem Statement](https://datahack.analyticsvidhya.com/contest/practice-problem-big-mart-sales-iii/ "Big Mart Sales 3").

 **The data scientists at BigMart have collected 2013 sales data for 1559 products across 10 stores in different cities.
 Also, certain attributes of each product and store have been defined.